 He grunted and entered Mistress' bedroom.
 Lina and Sorrow watched him from the door as he sat on his haunches beside the sickbed.

 "Thank you for coming," whispered Mistress.
 "Will you make me drink my own blood?
 I'm afraid there is none left.
 None that isn't polluted."

-He smiled and touched her face with his fingers
+He smiled and stroked her face.